James Walkinshaw: Early life and education

 Walkinshaw was born in 1982 in Arlington County, Virginia and grew up in Prince William County.
 He graduated from New York University in 2005 with a Bachelor of Arts in politics.

 Early political career

 Following his graduation from New York University, Walkinshaw became involved in Democratic politics in Northern Virginia, managing Gerry Connolly's 2007 campaign for Chairman of the Fairfax County Board of Supervisors and Connolly's successful 2008 campaign for the United States House of Representatives.
 Walkinshaw served as Connolly's chief of staff from 2009 until 2019.

 Fairfax County Board of Supervisors

 In 2019, Walkinshaw was elected to the Fairfax County Board of Supervisors, succeeding John C. Cook to represent the Braddock District.
-He chaired the Board’s Legislative Committee and Environmental Committee, the VRE Operations Board, and the National Capital Region Transportation Planning Board.
+He chaired the Board's Legislative Committee and Environmental Committee, the VRE Operations Board, and the National Capital Region Transportation Planning Board.
 He was re-elected in 2023.

+During his tenure on the board, Walkinshaw pushed for Fairfax County to transition its vehicle fleet to electric or hybrid vehicles, supported a prohibition on firearms in county buildings, and helped advance the county's first collective-bargaining ordinance.
+He also worked to advance a long-delayed project to install solar panels at a county landfill in Lorton, including securing the state legislative approval required for the project.

+Walkinshaw represented Fairfax County on the National Capital Region Transportation Planning Board beginning in 2020.
+He served as the board's vice chair and as chair of its Access for All Advisory Committee in 2024, and was elected chair of the Transportation Planning Board for 2025.